Skip to Main Content

 Highlighting and Commenting on PDFs Using Adobe Acrobat

-Although you cannot edit PDFs in Zotero directly, Zotero will save the annotations you make from PDFs in other programs, such as Adobe Acrobat.
+As of version 6, Zotero has its own built-in PDF editor that can be used to annotate PDFs.
+If you use another program to edit PDFs, Zotero will still save the annotations you make from PDFs in other programs, such as Adobe Acrobat.

 Importing Annotations Using Zotfile

 Zotfile is an open source plugin for Zotero that can automatically extract annotations and save them in a Zotero note.
-You can use this to keep track of quotes you wish to cite, or important ideas to remember without opening the PDF directly.
+You can use this to keep track of quotes you wish to cite, or important ideas to remember without opening the PDF directly, but Zotero 6 aleady does this.
 Zotfile can also be used to automatically batch rename and move attachments, and sync PDF's with a tablet.

 - Download the Zotfile plugin from http://zotfile.com/

 - Open Zotero and choose Tools > Addons from the menu in the top left

 - In the new window that appears, click the gear in the top right and choose "Install Add-On From File..." and select the file you downloaded from Zotfile

 - Right click your annotated PDF in Zotero or it's parent element and choose "Manage Attachments > Extract Annotations".
 A new note will appear that contains all your PDF annotations with the date and links to that page in the text.